 Many large companies have stepped up with resources and funding for small businesses affected by COVID-19.

 Google Ad Credits for Small and Medium-sized Businesses

-Google is providing ad credits to small and medium businesses that advertised on Google in 2019.
+Google is providing ad credits to small and medium businesses that advertised on Google prior to March 1, 2020.
 Credits will be added automatically.